zainasaadeddin/usercode/README.md

 * Hosting and deployment: Amplify provides hosting and deployment services that enable developers to quickly deploy and host their applications on the AWS Cloud.
 Serverless computations: We can integrate AWS Lambda functions with Amplify applications to perform serverless computations.

+In this group lab project, we’ll explore the different ways we can use the AWS Amplify service to discover, create, and deploy different back-end services.
+We’ll also deploy and host a React web application on the AWS Cloud, resulting in us deploying an entire end-to-end web application on the cloud.
+The React web application we’ll use is a demo courses dashboard application that will provide a list of some of the courses on Educative and allow us to add, edit, and delete course data on the dashboard.

+Here are some general guidelines that must be followed to complete this lab:

+All changes in any code files in the VS Code workspace will be saved automatically, so we don’t have to do anything to save them.
+All saved changes will persist throughout the lab.
+When using the AWS Management Console, ensure that you select the us-east-1 region to avoid issues while working on this lab.
+To change the default region on your AWS Management Console, follow these steps:

+Inside the AWS navigation bar, click the region drop-down menu at the top-right corner next to your username and select the us-east-1 US East (N. Virginia) option as the default region for the cloud console.
+Throughout this lab, ensure that you’re working within the us-east-1 region.
+Using the same resource names as suggested in the lab is essential.
+For instance, if you are instructed to name a Lambda function as LambdaBackendService, choosing any other name for the function may not be possible.

+Let’s begin this lab to develop and deploy an end-to-end web application using AWS Amplify.

+1. set up the AWS CLI and AWS Amplify CLI on your local system on your machine.

+Execute the following commands to install the AWS CLI 2: curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"

+unzip awscliv2.zip

+./aws/install

+Execute the following command to install the AWS Amplify CLI:

+npm install -y --global @aws-amplify/cli

+Inside the visual studio code:

+2. Executes the *aws configure* command on the root directory add your AWS credentials already. the default region to be *us-east-1* because that’s where we want all our cloud resources to be created.
+Press any key to close the task terminal and proceed ahead.

+3. Now, navigate to the directory of the react-client-app project we’ve already set up by executing the following command in the workspace: cd react-client-app.
+Now, to begin initializing Amplify for this project, execute the following command at the root of the react-client-app directory:

+*amplify init*